astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/peopleteams/integrating.md

 Integrating new people into teams always brings with it struggles: for both the team and the new people involved.
-I think sometimes not enough emphasis is put on integrating new people, which can make them lose interest in your work.
+I think sometimes not enough emphasis is put on integrating new people, which can make them lose interest in your team and your project.

 I've seen this in my experiences managing both officers and members of Mines ACM, and in our OreCart app.
 But also just at a level of